-- 48. In order to ensure high quality, continuously improving health and social care in Scotland, it is important to strike the right balance between improvement, performance management and scrutiny.
-The NHS Board Delivery Framework sets out the indicators for 2024/25 that NHS Boards should monitor when assessing impacts of their Delivery Plans to improve services for patients.
-Using this framework, quarterly progress reporting against NHS Board Delivery Plans will support ministerial and executive level discussions with Boards on performance.
-These discussions will take place through at least two whole-system planning and delivery meetings per year with the Chief Operating Officer and Deputy Chief Operating Officers. - 49.
-The NHS Scotland Support and Intervention Framework is one of the key elements of the Scottish Government's evidence-based approach to monitoring performance across NHS Scotland.
+51. In order to ensure high quality, continuously improving health and social care in Scotland, it is important to strike the right balance between improvement, performance management and scrutiny.
+The Scottish Government will undertake monitoring of progress reporting against NHS Board Delivery Plans to support ministerial and executive level discussions with Boards on performance.
+These discussions will take place through at least two wholesystem planning and delivery meetings per year with the Chief Operating Officer and Deputy Chief Operating Officers.

+- 52. The NHS Scotland Support and Intervention Framework is one of the key elements of the Scottish Government's evidence-based approach to monitoring performance across NHS Scotland.
 A copy of the Framework is available on the Board Governance website.
 Please refer to the section of the Framework: Stages of Support and Intervention in practice, which will be helpful in explaining what escalation means in practice for NHS Boards who are escalated at stages 2 or above on the Framework.
-A listing of NHS Boards who are escalated to stage 3 or above on the Framework is here: NHS Scotland: support and intervention framework gov.scot (www.gov.scot)

-50.NHS Boards should provide data as required to Public Health Scotland as the official statistics producer of statistics across Health and Social Care.
+A listing of NHS Boards who are escalated on the Framework is here: NHS Scotland: support and intervention framework gov.scot - 53.
+NHS Boards should provide data as required to Public Health Scotland as the official statistics producer of statistics across Health and Social Care.